nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th internship in the internship tracker.
-The `delete` command calls `Model#commitInTrack()`, causing the modified state of the internship tracker after the `delete 5` command executes to be saved in the `intrackStateList`, and the `currentStatePointer` is shifted to the newly inserted internship tracker state.
+The `delete` command calls `Model#commitInTrack()`, causing the modified state of the internship tracker after the `delete 5` command executes to be saved in the `inTrackStateList`, and the `currentStatePointer` is shifted to the newly inserted internship tracker state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add c/Google …​` to add a new internship.
-The `add` command also calls `Model#commitInTrack()`, causing another modified internship tracker state to be saved into the `intrackStateList`.
+The `add` command also calls `Model#commitInTrack()`, causing another modified internship tracker state to be saved into the `inTrackStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitInTrack()`, so the internship tracker state will not be saved into the `intrackStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitInTrack()`, so the internship tracker state will not be saved into the `inTrackStateList`.

 </div>